 The power handling of the speaker has a large effect on the audio simulation — more power in this case means louder sound.
 However, the drivers still have a big role to play in how your speakers sound.

-Our team has explained the difference between 2 and 3-way speakers, but there are even 4-way speakers on the market that do wonders to the sound quality.
-These types of speakers are great for those who like a more precise soundstage.
+Our team has explained the difference between 3 and 2-way speakers, but there are even 4-way speakers available on the market at this price point that do wonders to the sound quality.
+These types of speakers are great for those who like listening to music and want a more precise soundstage.
 What sets 4-way speakers apart from the 3-way counterpart is they have one more super tweeter.

 A super tweeter is designed to distinguish and separate the highs into intricate highs and regular highs.
 The ones who would like and appreciate this added feature would be audiophiles and cinephiles.